-Generally, there is only one spot which is the nearest point of relief.
+Generally, there is only one spot which is the nearest point of relief; however theoretically there could be more than one.
 Also, the nearest point of relief may be some distance away.
 Don’t get fooled into thinking it is only one or two club-lengths away.
-If taking relief from a very large puddle of casual water, the nearest point of relief may be 30 or more yards away.
+When taking relief from a very large puddle of casual water or a parking lot, the nearest point of relief may be 30 or more yards away.

-Depending on the location of the ball (through the green, on a putting green, in a bunker or on the teeing ground) and the applicable Rule (24-2, 25-1 or 25-3) you would either drop the ball within one club-length of that spot (through the green or in a hazard) or place the ball at that spot (when the ball lies on the putting green).
+Depending on the location of the ball (through the green, on a putting green, in a bunker or on the teeing ground) and the applicable Rule (24-2, 25-1 or 25-3), you would either drop the ball within one club-length of that spot (through the green or in a hazard as in the photo above) or place the ball at that spot (when the ball lies on the putting green).

 Remember, knowing and following the Rules of Golf can assist you in avoiding unnecessary penalties and help you to enjoy this great game of golf even more.